ArthurBarthur/ArthurBarthur.github.io/README.md

 UE4 DAW-expander Alpha | [Youtube](https://youtu.be/tdfm-SxgSA8)

 Wave oscillators are the base noise-generators in a synthesizer.
-Below is a C# snippet where I generate different wavetypes inside Unitys audio-thread, writing directly to audiobuffer:
+Below is a C# snippet where I generate different wavetypes inside Unitys audio-thread, writing directly to audiobuffer at 44100 samples per second:
 ```cs
     //AUDIOTHREAD
     void OnAudioFilterRead(float[] data, int channels)